Wewoc/Reflexive-Systems-Thinker-RST-A-Framework-for-Semantically-Coherent-Human-AI-Interaction/README.md

 ---

+### 3.1 Idea & Origin – Why RST Exists

+RST did not start as a framework.
+It started as a very practical problem: in long AI chats, **meaning kept drifting** – answers became nicer, but less aligned.
+Over time, I began adding small “markers” to keep decisions and definitions from dissolving.
+Those improvised anchors turned into the **Semantic Marker Network (SMN)** – an early control architecture to stabilize dialogue across many iterations.

+SMN worked, but it was heavy: too many markers, too much structure, too much context overhead.
+The surprising part was not the prompt itself, but what happened *inside* the dialogue: the system started to **use its own structure to keep itself coherent**.
+Drift became a signal, not just a failure.
+Out of that behavior, in several models and without shared memory, something more compact emerged: the **Reflexive Systems Thinker (RST)**.

+RST is therefore **not a theory invented on paper** and not a new AI model.
+It is the distilled result of an experiment:

+- *What happens if you treat an LLM dialogue as a system that must keep its own meaning stable?*
+- *Can we describe that behavior as a small, testable rule set instead of a story?*

+The answer is the current RST Core Prompt (V1.6): a **minimal governance layer** that any model can run, with explicit activation, stance-first communication (P0), drift control, and a 15-minute replication protocol to check whether it actually behaves as claimed.

+### What is special about RST?

+- **Emergent, not invented:** it was reconstructed *after* the behavior appeared in real human–AI interaction, then compressed into a small, normative core.
+- **Architecture, not narrative:** all “nice” emergence stories live in `/lab/`; the actual behavior is defined only by the Core Prompt and a few small tools (Quick Matrix, markers, replication).
+- **Model-agnostic & testable:** it runs on different LLMs and comes with a simple external test protocol and a multi-LLM stress test report that documents where it holds and where it fails.

+In short:
+> **RST is what remained when a long-running drift-control experiment was stripped of all story and compressed into a small, reproducible rule loop.**

+---

 ### 3.1 Optional RST NotebookLM (convenience layer)

 There is an **optional public NotebookLM workspace** that mirrors this repository as PDFs: